TRANSPORT AIR-ROAD-SEA

 As a passenger you don’ t have to take care of the traffic but only enjoy the beauty of Flores and therefore more relaxed.

-As about 90% of the mails and apps I receive is about finding a car with driver here below an extra chapter.
+As about 95% of the mails and apps I receive is about finding a car with driver here below some extra information.

 How to... where can I find... how much...